 Morning, South Fork, Cave Creek Canyon

-This is the next in a series of posts on our trip to Cave Creek Canyon in Portal Arizona in May of 2016.
+This is the second of two posts on our trip to Cave Creek Canyon in Portal Arizona in May of 2016.
 For the first post dated June 3rd follow this link.
+[Updated August 28, 2018].

 This second post includes birds at Dave Jasper's feeders, Cave Creek Ranch, and the Rodriguez feeders, see map below.
 Next we will see birds spotted on Monday the 7th, during our trip up the mountain to Onion Saddle and Rustler Park.
 Finally finally some shots from South Fork.